-Product name: Berenberg Absolute Return European Equities Legal entity identifier: 529900GJGODKFAXZ0C51 Environmental and/or social characteristics Does this financial product have a sustainable investment objective? • • [Yes No Sus will make a minimum of tainable investments with an rironmental objective:% It promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy • with a social objective sus will make a minimum of tainable investments with a ial objective is:% ⊠ char Environmental/social acteristics are therefore promoted no sustainable investments are e.
+Berenberg Absolute Return 529900GJGODKFAXZ0C51 European Equities Environmental and/or social characteristics Does this financial product have a sustainable investment objective? ● □ Yes □⊠ No \square It will make a minimum of promotes sustainable investments environmental/social with an environmental characteristics and while it objective:% does not have as its objective a sustainable in economic activities that investment, it will have a qualify as environmentally minimum proportion of % of sustainable under the EU sustainable investments Taxonomy in economic activities that qualify ☐ with an environmental environmentally sustainable objective in economic under the EU Taxonomy activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental obiective in economic activities that do not qualify environmentally sustainable under the EU Taxonomy ☐ with a social objective It will make a minimum of sustainable investments with a social objective is:% Itpromotes environmental/social characteristics, but does not make any sustainable investments.